DocuSign pricing explained: what you'll actually pay in 2026

 DocuSign's advertised prices assume annual billing — pay monthly and the rate jumps while envelope caps appear.
 Here's the real math, plan by plan.

 DocuSign's pricing page looks simple: a few tiers, a per-seat price under each.
 The number most buyers remember is the one in big type — and it's rarely the number that hits the card.
 Here's how the pricing actually works, where the caps and commitments hide, and what the honest comparison looks like.
-All figures are from docusign.com/pricing, verified June 2026 — check current prices before you buy, because they change.
+All figures are from docusign.com/pricing, verified July 2026 — check current prices before you buy, because they change (they went up between our June and July checks).

 The advertised tiers

-• Standard$25 per seat per month, billed annually.
+- Standard — $30 per seat per month on an annual commitment.
 Adds shared templates and team features.

-• Business Pro$40 per seat per month, billed annually.
+- Business Pro — $45 per seat per month on an annual commitment ($540 per user per year).
 Adds the fields most businesses eventually need.

 The words doing the work in that list are billed annually.
 The advertised rate is a 12-month commitment — a real cost if your team size changes or you stop needing the tool in month four.